Cars

 Traditional car dealers & car companies also have a problem similar to

-the fewer of their (more profitable) conventional cars get purchased.
+the fewer of the (more profitable) conventional cars get purchased.

 On average,